safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 );
 ```

-This would validate if the signatures we are creating are valid.
+This would validate the validity of the signatures we create.

-### Utility of the messages
+### What are the messages about ?

+We cannot execute a message like transactions.
+Instead, we can store messages in the Safe contract and later check for their existence.
+This is useful, for example, for flows from third-party apps.
+It declares ownership of a Safe address and authorizes the Safe contract and the dApp to collaborate.

-We cannot “execute” a message as with transactions so what can do with this?.
-We can “store” messages in the Safe contract and we can check for their existence later.
-This is useful for example for flows coming from third party apps as declaring that i’m the owner of a Safe address and that i’m authorizing the Safe contract and the dApp to work together.
+We cannot “execute” a message like transactions so what can do ?.
+Instead, we can store messages in the Safe contract and later check for their existence.
+This is useful for example for flows from third-party apps where the app ask the Safe owner to declare ownership and authorize the Safe Account and dApp to work together.

-Safe support this kind of messages:
+Safe supports these two kinds of messages:

-- **off-chain** : This is the default method and no on-chain interaction is required
+- **Off-chain**: This is the default method and does not require any on-chain interaction.
 - **on-chain** : Messages [stored](https://github.com/safe-global/safe-contracts/blob/f03dfae65fd1d085224b00a10755c509a4eaacfe/contracts/Safe.sol#L68-L69) in the Safe contract

-Safe contracts support the the signing of ~[EIP-191](https://eips.ethereum.org/EIPS/eip-191)~ compliant messages as well as ~[EIP-712](https://eips.ethereum.org/EIPS/eip-712)~ typed data messages al together with off-chain ~[EIP-1271](https://eips.ethereum.org/EIPS/eip-1271)~ validation for signatures.
+Safe Accounts support signing of ~[EIP-191](https://eips.ethereum.org/EIPS/eip-191)~ compliant messages as well as ~[EIP-712](https://eips.ethereum.org/EIPS/eip-712)~ typed data messages all together with off-chain ~[EIP-1271](https://eips.ethereum.org/EIPS/eip-1271)~ validation for signatures.
 More about this topic [here](https://docs.safe.global/safe-smart-account/signatures/eip-1271).

 ### Off-chain messages (default)

-Safe support off-chain messages by default.
-Using off-chain messages involves using the utilities we previously describe in this document and the transaction service api.
-There is no blockchain interaction for off-chain messages.
+By default, Safe supports off-chain messages.
+To use off-chain messages, you need to use the utilities described in this document and the transaction service API.
+Off-chain messages do not require any interaction with the blockchain.

+We mentioned the utility of storing messages in the contract.
+Off-chain messages have the same purpose, but they are stored in the transaction service.
+The transaction service stores the messages and signatures in a database.
+It is a centralized service, but it is open-source and can be deployed by anyone.
+The transaction service is used by the Safe{Wallet} UI to store messages and signatures by default.

-We are going to do somehing very similar to the `proposeTransaction()` and `confirmTransaction()` methods
+We will perform a task similar to the `proposeTransaction()` and `confirmTransaction()` methods.

-#### Adding new messages using Safe services
+#### Adding new messages using Safe services.

-We are going to use the `api-kit` for adding a new message
+We will use the `api-kit` to add a new message.
+The process is similar to the one we used for transactions.
+We need to calculate the `safeMessageHash` and add the message to the service.

 ```typescript
 const signerAddress = (await ethAdapter1.getSignerAddress()) || '0x';